enyinnainya/aza-finance-fx-transactions-microservice/README.md

 ```
 GET /transactions
 ```
-- This endpoint gets a specific fx transaction by ID.
+- This endpoint lists all the existing fx transactions.
   **Example:**
 ##### HTTP Header: